bellons91/personal-tech-notes/azure/Azure Entra/Azure Entra.md

 Azure Entra provides several services:

 - **Authentication**: verify identity to access applications and resources.
 It also includes functionality such as self-service password reset, **multifactor authentication**, a custom list of banned passwords, and more.
-- **Single sign-on**: a single identity is tied to a user.
+- **[[Single sign-on]]**: a single identity is tied to a user.
 As users change roles or leave an organization, having access modifications tied to that identity reduces the effort needed to change or disable accounts.
 - **Application management**: you can manage your cloud and on-premises apps by using Azure Entra.
 Features like Application Proxy, SaaS apps, the My Apps portal, and single sign-on provide a better user experience.
 - **Device management**: Along with accounts for individual people, Azure Entra supports the registration of devices.
 Registration enables devices to be managed through tools like Microsoft Intune.
 It also allows for device-based **[[conditional-access]] policies** to restrict access attempts to only those coming from known devices, regardless of the requesting user account.

 If you have an on-prem Active Entra and want to synchronize the data with Azure Entra, you can use **Azure Entra Connect**.
 Data is synchronized in both ways so that you can use SSO and MFA on both systems.

-You can use domain services with [[azure-entra-domain-services]].
+You can use domain services with [[Azure Entra Domain Services]].

 Azure Entra can handle several types of authentication: